-Provisions in HUD's Continuum of Care ("CoC") Program and Emergency Solutions Grant ("ESG") Program interim rules require that all CoCs establish a Coordinated Entry System ("CES").
-As a result, the Fulton County Board of Commissioners ("BOC") and GA 502 Fulton County CoC have adopted CES requirements.
-The CoC's CES is designed to assess and assist in meeting the housing needs of people at risk of homelessness and people experiencing homelessness.
-CES is a collaborative effort between homeless assistance organizations, domestic violence service providers and other mainstream services whose main function is to help people in need by referring clients to the most appropriate service strategy or housing intervention.
+Provisions in (HUD's Continuum of Care (CoC) Program and Emergency Solutions Grant ("ESG") Program interim rules require that all CoCs establish a coordinated entry system.
+As a result, the

+Fulton County Board of Commissioners and GA 502 Fulton County COC have also adopted the Coordinated Entry System ("CES") requirements.
+The CoC's CES is designed to assess and assist in meeting the housing needs of people at -risk of homelessness and people experiencing homelessness CES is a collaborative effort between homeless assistance organizations, domestic violence service providers and other mainstream services whose main function is to help people in need by referring clients to the most appropriate service strategy or housing intervention.

-GWC is designated as the Lead Agency for the CES by the BOC and the GA 502 Fulton County CoC, and is charged with managing the daily activities associated with CES planning, implementation, operations, and evaluation.
-Fulton County Community Development's Homeless Division and the GA 502 Fulton County CoC will ensure that the GWC satellite offices are established and operating to meet the following requirements of CES:
+GWC is designated as the Lead Agency for the Coordinated Entry System by the Fulton County Board of Commissioners and the GA 502 Fulton County COC and is charged with managing the daily activities associated with CES planning, implementation, operations, and evaluation.
+Fulton County's Homeless Division of its Department of Community Development and the GA 502 Fulton County COC will ensure that the GWC satellite offices are established and operating to meet the following requirements of CES:

-- Covers the GA 502 Fulton County CoC geographic area; - Easily accessed by individuals and families seeking housing and services; - Well-advertised; - Comprehensive assessment of individuals and families for housing and services;
+- Covers the GA 502 Fulton County CoC geographic area; - Easily accessed by individuals and families seeking housing our services; - Well advertised; - Comprehensive assessment of individuals and families for housing and services;